Do you want to be taken seriously for a ontributor

 No one is perfect, but if we are employed, we do represent the company for which we work.
 Of course you want to have a great time after hours or on the weekends or whenever your days off may be, but maintaining a healthy respect for your company and co-workers by carefully considering what you post can only work to your advantage.

 8. Determination.
 Lastly, you need to know where you’re going and set a course for how to get there.
 Take the time to learn about the profession you desire through research or, even better, meeting with someone who has the type of job you want.
 Find out how they got there.
 Your path may be somewhat different from theirs, but there will be nuggets of advice that you can take and apply to your own situation.
 Be a student.
 Always practice servant leadership and second-mile service wherever you are employed.

 It’s a competitive world out there!
 You’ll need to apply both grit and grace to your career endeavors.
 Many people are willing to work hard to “climb the corporate ladder,” and that’s great.
 Just make sure you’re not pushing others down on your way up.
 Work with people, not for them.
 Don’t expect any job to be ideal, and always seek to make the situation better than when you first arrived.
-Be a contributor.
+Be a writer.
 Regardless of where you are working or wish to be employed, that company needs strong, confident, capable women on their team.
 With careful consideration and preparation, you can be just that lady!